bluebird bio Inc at JPMorgan Healthcare Conference (Virtual) Tra

-Turner Andrew Kufe - JPMorgan Chase & Co, Research Division - Research Analyst
+Cory William Kasimov - JPMorgan Chase & Co, Research Division - Senior Biotechnology Analyst

-My name is Turner Kufe, and I'm a junior biotech analyst here at JPMorgan.
-It's my pleasure to introduce Blue's CEO, Nick Leschly.
-Especially after this morning's news, I'm sure we'll make this a very informative session.
-So following the presentation, we'll move into Q&A. And remember, everyone is encouraged to ask questions.
-So feel free to hit that blue button, no pun intended there, or feel free to e-mail me or our IBM, and I confining your questions as best as possible.
+All right.
+Good afternoon, everyone, from the 40th Annual JPMorgan Healthcare Conference.
+My name is Cory Kasimov, and I'm the senior large cap biotech analyst here.
+It's my pleasure to introduce our next company, bluebird bio and CEO, Andrew Obenshain.
+And please note that following the presentation, we will move right into a Q&A session where you can also send any questions via the conference portal, and I'll do my best to work them into the conversation.

-So with that, Nick, why don't I hand it over to you for the presentation.
+So with that, Andrew, thanks for joining us today.
+Let me turn things over to you for the latest on bluebird.

 bluebird bio Inc at JPMorgan Healthcare Conference (Virtual) Transcript